lbryio/lbry-desktop/README.md

 #### Run the electron app

-`yarn compile:electron` (this is only needed the first time you run the app)

 `yarn dev`

 - If you want to build and launch the production app you can run `yarn build`.
 This will give you an executable inside the `/dist` folder.
 We use [electron-builder](https://github.com/electron-userland/electron-builder) to create distributable packages.

 #### Run the web app for development

-`yarn compile:web` (this is only needed the first time you run the app)

 `yarn dev:web`